Smarter Balanced Assessment (SBA)

 When is the SBA administered?

 The Office of Supervisor of Public Instruction (OSPI) establishes state assessment testing windows each school year.
-Districts and schools schedule state assessment administration dates within those OSPI windows; please contact your school or email@example.com for details regarding planned state assessment dates.
+Schools schedule state assessment administration dates within those OSPI windows; please contact your school for details regarding planned state assessment dates.